turboflakes/crunch/README.md

 Enjoy **CRUNCH BOT** while `crunch flakes` :)

-If you prefer you can always just rename the subcommand `flakes` by `rewards` or vice versa.
+If you prefer you can always just rename the sub command `flakes` by `rewards` or vice versa.
 As you prefer.
 Both sub commands are identical in terms of job execution.
 But logs, messages/notifications differ.

 ```bash
 #!/bin/bash